eliatra/opensearch-k8s-operator/docs/userguide/main.md

 ### Configuring a basePath

 When using OpenSearch behind a reverse proxy on a subpath (e.g. `/logs`) you have to configure a base path.
-This can be achieved by setting the base path field in the configuraiton of OpenSearch Dashboards.
+This can be achieved by setting the base path field in the configuration of OpenSearch Dashboards.
 Behind the scenes the correct configuration options are automatically added to the dashboards configuration.

 ```yaml
 apiVersion: opensearch.eliatra.io/v1